michaelhyunk/acmeair-api/README.md

 - No authentication or authorization included
 - Passenger IDs are UUIDs with no additional validation
 - Trunk-based development was used instead of branching, considering the scope and time constraints
+- For Booking and BookingRequestDto, passengerId is immutable and only flightId is editable

 ---